• Skip to main content

 Does 1600 Watt Power Supply Hurt my PC?

-Power Consumption of a Typical PC in Watts
+1. Typical Power Consumption of a PC (Compared to 1600 Watts)

 The days of Intel and AMD competing for greater clock rates and substantial performance gains at the expense of everything else are long gone.